CoBrALab/MINC-VM/README.md

 by installing all of the MINC family of tools as well as R/RStudio for statistical analysis.

-## Usage Instructions
+## Download

 You can find the VMs for download at:
 <http://packages.bic.mni.mcgill.ca/virtual-machines/>

+## Usage Instructions

-The download is a ``.zip`` files containing an importable OVF VM, configured for use with VirtualBox
+The download is a ``.zip`` files containing an importable OVF VM, configured for use with VirtualBox.
+Unzip the file, and import into VirtualBox.
+If you wish to run analysis/processing on larger datasets, don't forget to assign more CPUs and more memory to the virtual machine on import.

 For help with importing VMs see:

 <https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html>

-**This VM is built against Virtualbox 5.2.12 (or newer), if you have problems with Display/brain-view2, you may need to upgrade your Virtualbox or disable 3D acceleration in your configuration.***
+**This VM is built against Virtualbox 6.0.4, if you have problems with Display/brain-view2, you may need to upgrade your Virtualbox or disable 3D acceleration in your configuration.**

 Getting files into and out of the VM is accomplished via the the shared folder feature.
 Shared folders are automatically mounted inside ``/media/minc``